 If there's one area that often scares entrepreneurs, it's accounting!

-However, keeping accounts is a legal obligation, and a must for your management.
+However, bookkeeping is a legal obligation and a must for your management.

 Accounting rules and procedures are essential for monitoring and measuring the growth and economic results of your business.

 And indeed, clear accounting allows you to manage your business correctly.

 It helps you make the most judicious choices, according to the economic situation, because the slightest decision you make must be based on real facts and genuine figures.

 Accounting information must be perfectly established because the stakes are high.

 If you are not comfortable with numbers, you must surround yourself with professionals from the outset.
 They will help you draw up budgets, follow your expenses' evolution, and balance your results to make your business sustainable.